 - $15,000 per occurrence for property damage

-Drivers who do not have liability insurance at the time of an accident are required to personally compensation the victim(s) of the accident.
+Drivers who do not have liability insurance at the time of an accident are required to personally compensate the victim(s) of the accident.

 Utah Insurance Information

-For information about buying auto insurance, see the Utah Department of Insurance website.
+For information about buying auto insurance, see the Auto Insurance Buyers Guide.

 Comparative Negligence (51% Rule)

 In Utah, the victim in a car accident can sue the negligent driver for compensation.
 The victim’s liability in causing the accident, their comparative negligence, affects the amount of compensation the victim receives.